 Domestic Violence is more prevalent than one would imagine.
 According to recent statistics, one in three individuals experience domestic violence, the most common form being sexual and or physical assault.
 Contrary to popular belief, domestic and family violence covers a range of abusive behaviours which can include sexual abuse, emotional and other psychological abuse.
 The […]

 To stay up-to-date with trauma issues and trauma information, sign up now for your free quarterly "Inside Trauma" Newsletter.

 Most people associate trauma with ‘life threatening events’.
 Here at the Trauma Centre of Australia (TCA) we believe that trauma is complex and can include many scenarios.

-We offer a range of services that can be tailored to suit the needs of your organisation.
+We offer a range of immediate services in Critical Incident, Trauma Response, Counselling, Training and EAP that can be tailored to suit the needs of your organisation.

 There are many times when things happen out of the ordinary.
 Sometimes, we need to address these critical issues immediately and other times these critical incidents have passed by but memories and thoughts still lurk within our mind.